Live Tracking 26th Jan 8:30am

 Following the tried, tested and loved recipe for our other “in a day” series of events” (The Gritstone Grind in Cheshire and The Millennium Way in Staffordshire) we present:

-First organised by Beyond Marathon in 2015 (the event was run in the opposite direction that year), The Wychavon Way runs (the guidebook says walk… it must be some kind of a misprint?)
+First organised by Beyond Marathon in 2015 , The Wychavon Way runs (the guidebook says walk… it must be some kind of a misprint?)
 40 miles, the length of Worcestershire.
-The event is reasonably flat, with just one really significant hill.
+The event is reasonably flat, a few ups and downs, with just one really significant hill.
 The section between Checkpoint 1 and Checkpoint 2 has some rolling hills, but just little ones!
 This is a low cost but high value event £29 (no transport) or £34 (includes coach travel).
 You can opt to add a medal and T-shirt when you register.

 Also included is electronic chip timing, food and drink at CPs, snacks at the finish, and a finishers certificate emailed to you afterwards.
 We are keeping the focus on a quality ultramarathon event at a great value price.